 - All requirements for the presence of animals in public places mandated by state or local laws, rules, and regulations must be followed (vaccinations, licensure, ID tags).

-- Though a service animal may not necessarily be harnessed, it is expected that the animal remain under the control and direct supervision of the person with a disability and not stray unattended in the facility or site.
+- Though a service animal may not necessarily be harnessed, it is expected that the animal remains under the control and direct supervision of the person with a disability and not stray unattended in the facility or site.
 Under state law, if the service animal is a dog, it should be on a leash.

 - Appropriate, non‐disruptive behavior is expected from a service animal.